-and all those values will simply get passed in into kwargs as a dict.
+and all those values (including optional ones you specify with the kwargs argument to @state_trigger) will simply get passed via kwargs as a dict.
 That's the most useful form to use if you have multiple decorators, since each one passes different variables into the function (although all of them set trigger_type).